jzitelli/poolvr/README.md

 ## Desktop and VR tracking modes:

-The default stick tracking mode (aka 'desktop') assumes that the LeapMotion sensor is stationary, facing up.
+The default stick tracking mode (aka 'desktop') assumes that the Leap Motion sensor is stationary, facing up.

 The VR stick tracking mode assumes that the sensor is [mounted to your HMD](https://developer.leapmotion.com/vr-setup).
 Currently this mode is selected using a `vr` URL parameter, e.g. you would point your browser to `http://127.0.0.1:5000?vr=1`.